 - 1.1.
-In November 2021 and in March and June 2022, councillors at the Leaders Strategy Group (LSG) received reports on creating a new planning rule called an Article 4 Direction regarding Houses in Multiple Occupation (HMOs). - 1.2.
 The private rented sector is important to Merton, covering about 30% of the council's 86,000 homes and many landlords perform well.
-However the council has increasingly been receiving complaints about HMOs those that are poorly managed, causing noise and disturbance for neighbours and being potentially hazardous for their occupiers. - 1.3.
-Therefore the council is taking forward a co-ordinated policy approach across housing and planning in order to protect local amenity for residents and businesses, wellbeing of the borough and to improve the quality of accommodation in the private rented sector.
-This includes recommendations to expand the council's existing HMO licensing programme (which will be reported to Cabinet on 19th September too) and changing planning rules to cover all Houses in Multiple Occupation. - 1.4.
-Large HMOs (occupied by seven people or more) already require planning permission but small HMOs (occupied by between three and six people) are currently permitted without the need for planning permission.
-Councils can create Article 4 Directions to remove permitted development rights.
-To address the harm to local amenity and improve the quality of accommodation, the council proposes

-- require landowners to seek planning permission if they want to rent a small home (flat or house) to three or more unrelated people as a HMO in parts of Merton. - 1.5.
-This report recommends that the Borough Plan Advisory Committee advises Cabinet to approve public consultation on an Article 4 Direction Order 2015, across Graveney, Longthornton, Pollards Hill, Figges Marsh, Cricket Green, Lavender Fields and Colliers Wood wards, in order to withdraw permitted development rights for change of use from dwelling house (Use Class C3 in planning terms) to small HMO (Use class C4 in planning terms). - 1.6.
-Although it is not part of the Borough Plan Advisory Committee, councillors should note that in September 2022 Cabinet will consider this report in conjunction with a recommendation to extend the licensing of private rented properties under the Housing Act 2004.
+However the council has increasingly been receiving complaints about HMOs those that are poorly managed, causing noise and disturbance for neighbours and being potentially hazardous for their occupiers. - 1.2.
+Therefore the council is taking forward a co-ordinated policy approach across housing and planning in order to protect local amenity and to improve the quality of accommodation in the private rented sector.
+This includes expanding the council's existing landlord licensing programme and changing planning rules relating to Houses in Multiple Occupation (HMOs). - 1.3.
+Planning permission is already required to turn a home into a large HMO (occupied by seven people or more from two or more households) but creating a small HMOs (occupied by between three and six people from two or more households) from a home does not currently need planning permission. - 1.4.
+Councils can create Article 4 Directions to remove permitted development rights to address the harm to local amenity and improve wellbeing, where the approach is based on robust evidence and is applied to the smallest area possible. - 1.5.
+In October 2022 Cabinet approved public consultation on an immediate Article 4 Direction across Graveney, Longthornton, Pollards Hill, Figges Marsh, Cricket Green, Lavender Fields and Colliers Wood wards, in order to withdraw permitted development rights for change of use from dwelling house (Use Class C3 in planning terms) to small HMO (Use class C4 in planning terms). - 1.6.
+Cabinet's October 2022 report is attached as appendix A to this report.
+The same report includes proposals to extend the licensing of private rented properties under the Housing Act 2004; this was also supported by Cabinet.